Guide a young adult to success.

 The mentor program is part of the core program model at Year Up Greater Boston.
 Our mentors provide professional advice, career and educational planning support, and networking opportunities.
 Mentoring is an especially personal and rewarding way to impact a young adult’s life.

 The Year Up Greater Boston mentor program is focused on the professional development of our students.
-All of our mentors must be able to make the commitment to spend regular, consistent time with their Year Up mentee for one year starting in May 2017.
+All of our mentors must be able to make the commitment to spend regular, consistent time with their Year Up mentee for one year.

 - You have a passion for working with urban young adults (18 – 24 years old), an unshakable belief in their potential, and a strong commitment to the mission of Year Up